nwisbeta/democlientdiagnosticreports/README.md

 **Draw a graph of the selected results**

 Form2 within the solution draws the chart.
 It contains a method called `ChartObservations` to draw the graph using the WinForms Chart control.
-To retrieve the observations containing the diagnostic results for the selected patient, and for the selected observation code use this code.
+To retrieve the observations containing the diagnostic results for the selected patient, and for the selected observation code use the following code.

 ```
 Bundle observationBundle = client.Search<Observation>(new string[]